deoraanmol/poker-anmol/README.md

 # Screenshots

 <todo>

 # Code architecture

-- This project is divided into the following files:
+### This project is divided into the following files
     .
     ├── src/index.ts                # This is the entry point of the project ├── src/index.js                # An automated transpiled js file (ignore it)